yashrajd/bcap/README.md

 Future improvements in measurement might include:

-- Transparency from Economic Nodes on their client versions: This could involve voluntary reporting mechanisms or public statements from the Economic Nodes
+- Transparency from Economic Nodes on their client versions: This could involve voluntary reporting mechanisms or public statements from the Economic Nodes.
 - Development of prediction markets for bitcoin protocol changes: These markets could provide financial incentives for accurate forecasting of consensus outcomes, potentially offering valuable signals about stakeholder sentiment.
 - Implementation of anonymous cryptographic attestation mechanisms: This could allow stakeholders to prove their status (e.g., as a large holder or a frequent transactor) without revealing their identity, enabling more representative polling of different user groups.
 - Aggregation websites that summarize support or lack of support: Sourcing stakeholder stances from the ecosystem on aggregation websites and sharing these websites with all stakeholders.
 For example during the segwit upgrade, websites like bitcoin.it wiki tracked the stance of different stakeholders.[^24]